ryzokuken/mf2-docs/guide-v2.md

 In general, an annotation is a part of an expression containing either a function call together with its associated options, or a private-use or reserved sequence.

 An annotation can appear in an expression by itself or following a single operand.
 If an operand is present, that operand serves as input to the annotation.
 (Currently, all the built-in functions in MessageFormat are required to have an operand.)

+#### Literals

+In the example above, `long` is a _literal_.
+Literals can appear in various contexts in an MF2 message.
+For example, the right-hand side (part appearing to the right of an '=' sign) of an option can be either a variable or a literal.
+You can tell that it's a literal in this case because it doesn't belong with `$`.
+Rarely, literals have to be quoted (enclosed in `|` / `|` characters).

 #### Functions